kbailey117/WordPressServer/README.md

      git clone git@github.com:username/repository.git

 # ALB Setup
-Create target group for HTTP initially
+Create target group for HTTP
+Set up security groups between EC2 and the ALB
 # Route 53 DNS Setup
-Under your hosted zone, create a record and enable "Alias" option.
+Under your hosted zone, create an "A" record and enable "Alias" option.
 Choose your endpoint, Region, and ensure you've selected your ALB.

 # SSL setup using ACM
 Request a public certificate and use your domain name -- Ensure you create the CNAME records in Route53 -- Alter your ALB listening protocol to HTTPS using the previous target group -- Also set up an HTTP redirect protocol to HTTPS